fermyon/developer/content/spin/cli-reference.md

     -L, --log-dir <APP_LOG_DIR>
             Log directory for the stdout and stderr of components

+        --listen <ADDRESS>
+            IP address and port to listen on

+            [default: 127.0.0.1:3000]
+            Only appplies to HTTP triggers

     -q, --quiet
             Silence all component output to stdout/stderr